plitc/lxc-to-go/README.md

 Background
 ==========
-* create an lxc environment for mobile devices
+* create an lxc environment for mobile devices (and server)

 Benefits of Goal Setting
 ========================
-* rapid lxc deployment for mobile devices
+* rapid lxc deployment for mobile devices (and server)

 WARNING
 =======
+* lxc-to-go is experimental and its not ready for production.
+Do it at your own risk.

 Dependencies
 ============
-* Linux (Debian 8/jessie)
+* Linux
    * screen
    * lxc
    * bridge-utils